 and Turkey to arrange peace terms.
 These included

-recognition of the rights of Poland and agreement to the
+Russian recognition of the rights of Poland and

-option but to accept, although negotiations dragged on
+Russians had little option but to accept, although

 the Russian Civil War developed, Ukraine refused to join

 with the Bolsheviks, and Finland declared its

 off the German coast following a collision.
 She was

 raised and returned to service as a training boat.